 - Amazon launches Fitness Band Halo with premium subscription features

-In this article, we take a look primarily at the two new products from Fitbit and Huawei and provide some thoughts around the announced Samsung Fit.
+In this article, we take a look primarily at the two new products from Fitbit and Huawei and provide some thoughts on Samsung Fit2.

 Display and Styling

-The new Samsung Fit 2 display screen dimensions are very similar to the Fitbit Inspire 2.
-The one major difference is the color screen on the Samsung Fit 2.
+While the Samsung Fit2 display screen dimensions are very similar to the Fitbit Inspire 2, the one major difference is the color screen on the Samsung Fit 2.

 The new Samsung Fit 2 tracker from Samsung promises a 15 – 21-day battery life ( 3 weeks of battery life).